konnosoft/Complex.js/README.md

 # Math.js

-Complex numbers and more in JavaScript
+Complex numbers, matrices, and more in JavaScript